Will 5G satellite deployment undermine NOAA weather forecasting? Federal officials fight it out.

 Pai said in the letter that the FCC had concluded that current regulations, which would allow the power of transmissions on that portion of the spectrum at -20 decibel watts.
 He said this would be sufficient to prevent interference with the satellite weather gathering equipment.

 But the Northrup Grumman briefing paper, citing an internal corporate analysis, concluded that a much lower transmission limit of -58 decibel watts is required to protect the weather satellite monitoring.
-Without such a limit, “we have indications that proliferation of 5G systems using 24 GHz (gigahertz) frequencies will make our current and future systems less accurate, or even unusable…,” the document stated.
+Without such a limit, “we have indications that proliferation of 5G systems using 24 GHz (gigahertz) frequencies will make our current and future systems less accurate, or even unusable …,” the document stated.

-Wireless-industry officials say that such restrictions are absurd, and would drastically reduce the value of that portion of the spectrum to 5G.
+Wireless-industry officials say that such restrictions are absurd and would drastically reduce the value of that portion of the spectrum to 5G.

 “Billions are at stake and the U.S. wireless industry 5G plans are dependent upon access on the terms everyone agreed upon,” stated May 21 internet post by Brad Gillen, executive director of CTIA, which advocates on behalf of the industry.